 Should you want a task management tool that’s geared more towards business teams, Monday.com is vying for your attention.
 It’s a more visually-oriented piece of productivity software that lets project managers delegate tasks and keep an eye on the steps their team members are taking to complete tasks successfully.

 Using the app, you can generate comprehensive task and to-do lists, share files and communicate with colleagues.
 The software provides a great deal of insight into projects, letting you add details such as owner status, prioritization and timelines.
 What’s more, there’s a built-in chat function which allows you to discuss tasks and updates with individual team members and groups.

 Taking design cues from Trello, this tool comes with a calendar function as well.
 This puts all your tasks and deadlines into one place.
 And to ensure crucial business information doesn’t get into the wrong hands, all data stored in the app is encrypted.
 Other security features include two-factor authentication, single sign-on and audit logs.

 - Read our full Monday.com review.

 Marketed as an automation system for businesses, Accelo is a cloud-based platform that lets you manage all your client work from one place.
 It combines all aspects of a business – such as sales and project management – within a single piece of software.

 You can make use of drag-and-drop charts to manage projects, and there’s a project tracking feature that considers outcomes, resources and budgets.
 You also get a team scheduling tool to delegate tasks among appropriately skilled employees, along with mobile timers and automated timesheets.

 Other goodies include an invoicing function that automatically syncs to Xero and QuickBooks, and automated notifications.
-Accelo offers a free trial so you can test out the service, and the base plan starts from $39 per month for each individual sales, projects, retainers, or service module, or $79 per month for all four combined into a single service operations plan.
+Accelo offers a free trial so you can test out the service, and the base plan for each individual sales, projects, retainers, or service module, or an all-in-one option combining all four into a single service operations plan.